 Workplace Sexual Harassment Law: Brief Background

-The first types of sexual harassment cases recognized under Title VII involved sexual blackmail of employees.
-A female employee would sue, for example, because she was required to submit to a sexual act as a condition of continuing her employment or engage in a sexual relationship in order to secure a promotion or prevent a termination.
+The first types of sexual harassment cases recognized under Title VII involved the sexual blackmail of employees.
+A female employee would sue, for example, because she was required to submit to a sexual act as a condition of continuing her employment or engaging in a sexual relationship in order to secure a promotion or prevent a termination.

 This type of “tangible” harassment involved harassment relating to the terms and conditions of employment.
 In these early cases, employees were required to show that the sexual blackmail occurred only to employees of one sex and not to both sexes.

 In the 1980s, the EEOC and the federal courts began to recognize another kind of sexual harassment, namely a “hostile work environment.”

 Under this theory, an employee could recover from an environment of sexual harassment if the offensive conduct itself: